sst/sst/www/docs/what-is-sst.md

 ---
 title: What is SST
-description: "SST is an application framework that helps you build and deploy full-stack serverless applications."
+description: "A high-level overview of SST in plain english."
 ---

-SST is an application framework that helps you build and deploy full-stack serverless applications.
-With SST you can create APIs, databases, frontends; connect them all together and deploy to AWS.
+SST is a framework that helps you build and deploy full-stack serverless applications.
+With SST you can create APIs, databases, frontends; connect them all together, and deploy them to AWS.

 ---